sorbadek/micha/README.md

-# Micha Project
+# PeerVerse

-Welcome to the Micha project, a decentralized application built on the Internet Computer Protocol (ICP).
+Welcome to the PeerVerse, a decentralized application built on the Internet Computer Protocol (ICP).
 This README will help you get started with local development.

 ## 🚀 Prerequisites